Blue text on a white background with an outer blue edge

 CRUVER MFG.
 CO CHICAGO

-The students convened in Detroit on April 11, 1926 and had only six days to prepare for their performance on April 16.
+The students convened in Detroit on April 11, 1926.
+They had only six days to prepare for their performance on April 16th.
 The first rehearsal of the NHSO was not attended by its conductor.
-Gabrilowitsch was apprehensive that amateurs could perform up to his standards so he sent an assistant to view the rehearsal and report back to him the results.
+Gabrilowitsch was apprehensive that amateurs could perform up to his standards so he sent an assistant to view the rehearsal and report back the results.
 If it was a poor showing, Gabrilowitsch planned to make an excuse to get out of the event.
 His assistant did not stay for the entire rehearsal before running back to Gabrilowitsch declaring the NHSO to be “a modern miracle!”
-Gabrilowitsch would conduct the final performance which was broadcast on local radio and declared a major success.
+Gabrilowitsch conducted the final performance, which was broadcast on local radio and declared a major success.

-The NHSO would meet six more times in 1927 in Dallas, Chicago 1928 and 1933, and 1938 in St. Louis.
-The 1930 NHSO featured two groups, one in Chicago and another on a tour of the east coast.
+The NHSO met six more times in Dallas 1927, Chicago 1928 and 1933, and St. Louis 1938.
+The 1930 NHSO featured two groups: one in Chicago and another on a tour of the east coast.
 Little is known why the ensemble discontinued, though it is speculated that the economic depression played a role.

 The NHSO is credited with demonstrating the importance of music education to school administrators and the public.
 The NHSO was also a major influence in the creation of Interlochen Center for the Arts.

 Hash, P. M. (2009, April).
 The National High School Orchestra.
 Journal of Research in Music Education, 57(1), 50-72. doi:10.1177/0022429409333376